St. Augustine Catholic Church (Culver City, California)

 St. Augustine Catholic Church is a Catholic church located in Culver City, California, part of the Roman Catholic Archdiocese of Los Angeles.
 The church is located across the street from the Sony Pictures Studios, previously the MGM Studios.

 Parish history

-The mission church
+Mission church

 In 1883, the area that later became Culver City was known as La Ballona Valley.
 That year, a resident of the area donated land on Washington Boulevard for the construction of a new mission church in La Ballona Valley.
 A small wood-frame church was built on the site, with a priest from St. Monica's in Santa Monica saying Mass at the church.

-The establishment of St. Augustine as a parish
+Establishment of St. Augustine as a parish

 In 1919, St. Augustine was formally established as a parish of the Monterey-Los Angeles Diocese.
 In 1922, the church was expanded to seat 500, and in 1926 the parish opened a four-room school operated by six nuns from the Daughters of Mary and Joseph.